 Our top priority is the health and well-being of attendees and employees.
-After careful consideration of the evolving concerns around COVID-19, and based on guidelines and recommendations from various global health organizations, we’ve made the very difficult decision to cancel in-person events through June – including SAS Global Forum 2020.
-We are postponing SAS Global Forum at this time and will provide updates on future plans at the SAS Global Forum event site.
-SAS is looking at options to provide certain event content virtually and will keep customers updated.
+After careful consideration of the evolving concerns around COVID-19, and based on guidelines and recommendations from various global health organizations, SAS-sponsored events will either be virtual or deferred to a later date through August 31, 2021.
+SAS Global Forum 2021 was held virtually this year and sessions can be explored for free and on-demand.

 What is the operational status of the SAS office near me?

-The SAS executive team has been meeting daily to discuss how we can safeguard our employees, continue to support our customers and partners, and meet SAS’ business obligations during this very difficult period.
+The SAS executive team meets regularly to discuss how we can safeguard our employees, continue to support our customers and partners, and meet SAS’ business obligations during this very difficult period.
 SAS has always had a flexible work environment that allows employees to work with their managers on arrangements that best suit their personal needs.
-With the latest US national emergency and North Carolina state of emergency declared, SAS has directed US employees to work remotely through May 31, and the Cary campus is not allowing visitors during this time.
+SAS has directed US employees to work remotely through July 31, and the Cary campus is limiting visitors.
 Outside the US, regional leadership will continue to make decisions based on the situation in the region, following local guidelines and directives.

 Any offices experiencing mandatory remote working policies will maintain essential business processes and customer support to prevent disruptions to customer services.